sophia123-boop/CIF/README.md

 To know more visit my medium page: [CIF Projects #2 — Text Based Adventure Game](https://medium.com/@sofiew0504/cif-projects-2-text-based-adventure-game-109e891b54f0)

+### Project 3: Turtle Fireworks

+#### What it is:
+Turtle is built in function in python that creates a digital turtle that'll draw shapes or whatever you code it to.
+Our project this time is to create a firework scene in the night sky.

+To know more visit my medium page: [CIF Project #3 - Turtle Fireworks](https://medium.com/@sofiew0504/cif-projects-3-32462f9d358e?postPublishedType=initial)

 ### To install/play:
 For any of these games, if you want to try yourself:
 1. Setup a python environment in your VS code